OpenAstronomy/openastronomy.github.io/_projects/2023/sunpy/scraper.md

 #### Description

-sunpy provides a way for users to access data using Fido and its many internal clients.
+`sunpy` provides a way for users to access data using Fido and its many internal clients.
 Many of these simpler clients do URL scraping to return metadata and data files to a user.

-This scraping is done by the [scraper class](https://docs.sunpy.org/en/stable/api/sunpy.net.scraper.Scraper.html?highlight=scraper).
+This scraping is done by the [Scraper class](https://docs.sunpy.org/en/stable/api/sunpy.net.scraper.Scraper.html).
 Over the years, the scale of what this class has to do has expanded to a point where it has become unmaintainable.

 The goal of this project is to create a new scraper with a predefined API and class structure.